Necrostreamicon Ex-Mortis: The best occult TV shows to bingewatch

 Rod Sterling’s metafictional horror anthology series posits a terrible place where mysterious, arcane, and most definitely occult happenings occur on the regular.
 The Twilight Zone represents a location where unexplainable, supernatural, and occult happenings are inflicted upon otherwise normal people, and to this day the show is as superbly chilling as it was sixty years ago when it premiered.

 S1 of Nic Pizzolatto’s brooding crime series was brimming with surprises including just how far Matthew McConaughey (Dazed and Confused) has come since his cringe-inducing rom-com days.
-However, the biggest surprise in the show came courtesy of the Yellow King and a seriously occult subplot that punctuated the show with moments of unexpected magical realism and unexplainable horror.
+However, the biggest surprise in the show came courtesy of the Yellow King and a seriously occult subplot that punctuated True Detective with moments of unexpected magical realism and unexplainable horror.

 It’s as simple as this – without the insidious and occasionally subtle presence of the occult, there is no American Horror Story.
 Even when occult happenings aren’t being as directly referenced as they are in Coven (the third season of the show centered around witchcraft), it’s always brimming under the surface.
 The occult acts as an almost unspoken foundational inspiration for why a killer like Bloody Face (Zachary Quinto) is on the rampage in Asylum or how Tate Langdon (Evan Peters) lives beyond death in Murder House.